 How To Become A Bartender

-Do you want to work in a bar setting?
-Do you love mixing alcoholic beverages?
-If the answer to both these questions is yes then you can consider being a bartender.
-In this job, your main task is to take orders from customers either directly or through the waiters, prepare them and serve them.
+As a bartender, your main task is to take orders from customers either directly or through the waiters, prepare them and serve them.
 You are knowledgeable about wine, draft beer, bottled beer, cocktails, vodkas and other drinks and beverages.
 These include drink recipes that you or the establishment you work for may have concocted.
 It is also part of your responsibility to ensure that you are only serving alcoholic beverages to customers who have already reached the legal drinking age.

 In some restaurants, bartending is not only serving customers but entertaining them as well.
 Through the use of cocktail shakers and other accessories, you will showcase your bartending skills as you juggle them and mix the contents expertly before pouring them into their different glasses.
 The quality of a drinking establishment is often judged by the expertise of the bartender not only in preparing the best drinks but in ensuring that patrons have a good time.
 Thus, it is often your presence that dictates the energy level of the place you are running.